-Liberal arts majors involve a combination of courses from either two or three disciplines selected from the Arts and Sciences majors and minors.
+Liberal Arts majors may combine two or three disciplines selected from the College of Arts and Sciences' majors and minors programs.
 Students following a two-discipline track will complete six courses in one discipline and five in a second one, plus the capstone course.
 Those who combine three disciplines must take five courses in one discipline and three courses in each of the second and third ones.
 At least two of the major courses must be at the 300 or 400 level (not including the capstone course).
 For more information about the major options, click here.

 2 Discipline Track